 “Oh my Lord,” Gabriella protested.
 “Didn’t the other Chiri stop him?
 How about the security detail?
 What did the Director do?”

 “Nobody did anything.
 We all just stood and watched.
 There’s nothing in the protocol manual.”
 Roger paused to sip his Lacadamont then waved for Gabriella to slide over the cinnamon.
 “When the new Ambassador had finished kicking the Scout Leader, the other Chiri turned their backs to him.”

 “Shunning him,” Gabriella said with a knowing nod.

 “One might think, but no. The Ambassador sniffed them all then kicked the pregnant ones, ending their pregnancy.
 Then he mounted and impregnated all the Chiri Scouts, all twenty-six of them.”

 “Oh poor Roger.
 Whatever did you do?”

 “What could I do? … I applauded.
 The Chiri Scouts applauded.
 Protocol requires we not offend our guests.
-I just wish my Goorm friend had told me that kicking was their standard change-of-command procedure.
+I just wish my Goorm friend had told me that all that kicking was standard Chiri change-of-command procedure.
 Anyway, you can see why I’m going to be wearing this,” he pulled on his coat lapel, “at least until my tailor finishes my new wardrobe.
 I don’t want to be confused with a Chiri.
 If I smell like a male, I’m afraid I’ll be kicked to death.
 Of course, I don’t want to be a Chiri female either.
 They didn’t even get kissed.”